->''"You work your side of the street, and I'll work mine."''

 * SloMoBigAir: During the chase scene.

-* TheStoolPigeon: Johnny Ross, a mobster who embezzled money from the mob, then cut a deal with Senator Chalmers to testify against the mob in exchange for immunity and witness protection.
+* TheStoolPigeon: Johnny Ross, a mobster who embezzled money from the mob, then cut a deal with Chalmers to testify against the mob in exchange for immunity and witness protection.

 * WhatTheHellHero: Cathy gives Bullitt a mild one when she inadvertently sees his cool and business-like attitude towards the scene of a brutal murder.
 Tellingly, he doesn't disagree with her assessment.